Defence reservists – rights & responsibilities at work

 Defence Reserve leave policies

 A Defence Reserve leave policy can help to ensure that both employees and employers understand the expectations and responsibilities that apply to them when an employee needs to be absent for Defence service or training.
-A template for a Defence Reserve Leave policy is available online (https://www.defencereservessupport.gov.au/forms-publications ) and the Defence Reserve Support Office in every capital city is happy to assist in developing a policy - just call 1800 803 485.
+In developing a Defence Reserve leave policy please contact the Defence Reserve Support Office in every capital city on 1800 333 362.

 Employer Support Payment Scheme

 Employers may be eligible for financial assistance to offset the costs of releasing employees for Defence service, through the Employer Support Payment Scheme.
 Employers are paid for eligible Defence service at average weekly earnings (regardless of the employee's salary), although there is provision in special circumstances for higher payments.
-For more information, contact the Defence Reserves Support helpline on 1800 803 485 or visit: www.defencereservessupport.gov.au .
+For more information, contact the Employer Support and Service Protection on 1800 333 362 or visit Defence Reserves Support .

 What do I do if I think I've been discriminated against or my employer has refused to release me?

-Should the complaint remain unresolved, a Reservist can make a complaint to the Office of Reserve Service Protection .
+Should the issue remain unresolved, a Reservist can may contact Employer Support and Service Protection .

-What does the Office of Reserve Service Protection do?
+What does the Employer Support and Service Protection do?

-The Office of Reserve Service Protection works with employers, Reservists and their Defence units by providing advice on the legal obligations of the employers and rights and responsibilities of Reservists, and helping to resolve complaints.
-The Office of Reserve Service Protection may also provide a mediation service to assist with resolving complaints informally.
-Where complaints cannot be resolved informally, the Office of Reserve Service Protection may refer the matter for investigation and possible prosecution or support the Reservist in taking their own legal action.
+Employer Support and Service Protection works with employers, Reservists and their Defence units by providing advice on the legal obligations of the employers and rights and responsibilities of Reservists, and helping to resolve issues.
+Employer Support and Service Protection may also provide a mediation service to assist with resolving issues informally.
+Where issues cannot be resolved informally, Employer Support and Service Protection may refer the matter for investigation and possible prosecution or support the Reservist in taking their own legal action.

 What does the Fair Work Ombudsman do?